eyereasoner/eye/p3/demos/delfour/README.md

 * **Behavior**: only during session & only when needed (scan event), suggest lower-sugar alternatives.

 This separation lets retailers improve UX **without** handling medical data.

----

-## License / attribution

-This demo is designed to slot alongside the EYE/P3 examples.
-Adapt as needed for your own experiments and add a license file appropriate to your project.